Daveedlee/yelp_NLP/README.md

 When observing bigrams and trigrams, the interpretability surges-we begin to see what, when, what, and how.
 When did the reviewers go to the restaurant?
 During its happy hour(bigram).
 What did they like the most?
 Sweet potato fries(trigram).
 And how did they complement it?
 By using phrases like "great food."
 Super interesting, aye?
 It gets even more interesting when comparing this macro trend region by region.

-#### Similarities, Differences, and Weird Outliers
+#### Similarities, Differences
 Similarities among the regions, in my humble opinion, show how we 'humans' think when making a critique.
 The bigrams and trigrams are often dominated with the answers concerning the five Ws(when, where, why, who, and what).
 Also, several food names make appearances, sweet potato fries being the decisive number one among them.

 Well then, what's the difference?
 Although subtle, each region has a very specific feature that reviewers seem to appreciate.
 In Nevada, for instance, the phrase "great customer service" is the overwhelming number one.
 With "las vegas" being its number one bigram, it can be deduced that such trigram derives from its core metropolitan area.

-All other regions, too, compliment customer service experience, but not as much.
-It's absolutely unique to Nevada.
+#### Weird Outlier
+![](/images/wi_tri.png)
 I didn't want to bombard this readme page with any more histogram, but this trigram from Wisconsin is worth a look.
 Try to find something odd.
-![](/images/wi_tri.png)

 ***Ha Long Bay?!?!?!?!?!***

 I was just baffled when I first saw this, but a quick Google search revealed that Ha Long Bay is the name of the Vietnamese restaurant in Madison.
 It nonetheless is interesting because this is the first occasion where the name of a restaurant appears in the n-gram charts.

+# Modeling
+## GloVe vs Tokenizer

 ## Non-Neural Network (Random Forest and Bernoulli Naive Bayes)
+Adhering to Occam's Razor, I wanted to cascade my work process from the least computationally heavy to the most.
+Due to my target being a multi-class, I didn't have that many algorithms to go shuffle through.
+I narrowed my choices down to Naive Bayes (Bernoulli) and Random Forest Classifier.
+Following is the result:

 **Test Accuracy**